 Materials Used in Frames

-Acetate frames are a plastic material variation that allow for a lightweight feeling and a lot of style, since the frames can come in a variety of colors.
+Acetate frames are a plastic material variation that allows for a lightweight feeling and a lot of styles since the frames can come in a variety of colors.
 However, as far as outdoor sports goes, these frames can be stiff and difficult to manage, and can also break more easily.

 Nylon frames are a more affordable option on most sunglass frames.
 They are lightweight and don’t come with the same drawbacks as metal frames.
 While you can’t adjust most nylon frames, which can be a serious issue if the frames don’t fit your face, they are often made for sports and the outdoors.
 So, they do provide an affordable, long-lasting framing material option on outdoor shades.